Skip to main content

 -f CHECK_FLOW_COUNT-Check flushed flow count-f

--v VERBOSE-Print inforamtion like fluhsed flows-v
+-v VERBOSE-Print information like flushed flows-v

 -r RESTART-Restart context if down-r

-How to run this script
+How to Run this Script

 /usr/local/share/trisul-hub/run_hub_watchdog.sh -c context0 -f -i